Gitcrt5/TableTalk/replit.md

 - July 21, 2025. **DATA INTEGRITY VERIFICATION SYSTEM** - Implemented comprehensive database integrity checker that verifies all foreign key relationships, identifies orphaned records, and checks data consistency.
 System validates 16 different dependency relationships including hands→games, comments→hands/users, bidding records, partnerships, and game participation.
 Includes auto-fix capabilities for orphaned records and detailed reporting with severity levels (error/warning/info).
 Provides both check-only analysis and destructive fix operations with full logging and safety features.
 - July 21, 2025. **ADMIN PANEL INTEGRITY INTEGRATION** - Added data integrity verification system to admin panel with professional interface.
 Created new "Database Integrity" tab with summary cards, detailed issue listings, one-click integrity checking, and auto-fix functionality.
 System only runs checks when explicitly triggered by admin users, not automatically on page load.
 Provides comprehensive reporting with severity levels and clear recommendations for database maintenance.
 - July 23, 2025. **SAMPLE PBN FILE LOADING** - Implemented automatic sample PBN file loading system for database initialization.
 Created `/sample-pbn-files/` directory with JSON metadata configuration.
 The `clean` command now loads PBN files from this directory, using metadata to specify uploaders (with "random" option and admin fallback), titles, dates, and locations.
 This provides immediate sample data for new installations and demonstrations.
+- July 24, 2025. **SAMPLE DATA SYSTEM EXPANSION** - Expanded sample data system to include both users and games.
+Renamed directory from `/sample-pbn-files/` to `/sample-data/` for broader scope.
+JSON configuration now defines both sample users (with credentials and user types) and game metadata.
+Admin user remains created by script for security.
+This separates data configuration from script logic for easier customization.

 ## TODO List & Future Enhancements